gergelypolonkai/gergelypolonkai.github.io/_posts/2015-04-25-good-bye-digital-ocean-hello-again-github.markdown

 Few years ago I have signed up for a
 [Digital Ocean](https://www.digitalocean.com/) account.
 I used one single droplet for my private needs, like hosting my private Git repositories and my blog.
-However, as I don’t host anything else there except my blog, I decided to shut it down.
-My from now on, my blog is on [GitHub Pages](https://pages.github.com/), as it provides just everything I need (except automatically converting my resume to PDF.
+However, as I didn’t host anything else there except my blog, I decided to shut it down.
+From now on, my blog is on [GitHub Pages](https://pages.github.com/), as it provides just everything I need (except automatically converting my resume to PDF.
 But I can live without that.)